dimforge/nphysics.org/docs/getting_started.md

 [Cargo](http://crates.io) for dependency resolution and compilation.
 Therefore, making **nphysics** ready to be used by your project is simply a matter of adding a new dependency to your `Cargo.toml` file.
-You can either use the **nphysics2d** crate for 2D geometry or the **nphysics3d** crate for 3D geometry.
+You can either use the **nphysics2d** crate for 2D physics simulation or the **nphysics3d** crate for 3D physics simulation.
 You can even use both if you need both 2D and 3D in your application.
 Note that you will probably need **nalgebra** as well because it defines algebraic entities (vectors, points, transformation matrices) used by most types of **nphysics**.
 Similarly,